BMI Calculator

 Is BMI accurate for everyone?

-BMI is a useful population-level measure but has limitations for individuals.
+BMI is a useful screening tool but has limitations.
 Athletes with high muscle mass may have a high BMI without excess fat.
 Older adults may have a normal BMI but high body fat percentage.
-It's best used as a screening tool alongside other measurements.
+It's best used alongside other measurements.